berachain/docs/apps/core/content/learn/pol/faqs.md

 # Proof of Liquidity Frequently Asked Questions ❓

+## Does PoL affect consensus?

+No, proof of liqudity happens on execution layer so even if a PoL operation reverts, blocks go on.
+This is by design- validators should always be able to arrive at a valid chain state, regardless of what’s happening in the PoL incentive market.

+## Can dapps that don't have tokens still participate in PoL?

+Yes.
+In order to have a whitelisted reward vault, the protocol just needs to be able to iussue a receipt token.
+This is different from a native token and can be thought of as a bookeeping token used under the hood.
+For example, when a user LP's into BEX, they recieve a receipt token in the form of an LP token.

+## Are there restrictions on what kinds of dapps can have whitelisted reward vaults?

+No. Any dapp can deploy a reward vault and submit for the vault to be approved through governance, regardless of the type of dapp.

 ## What determines the APY for pools in BEX?

 Rewards are determined by three things: